RobertAKARobin/PFNP_Remote/readme.md

   - Speed: My computer spends most of its energy making things show up on my screen.
 Websites are run on computers specifically designed to run servers, and they often don't even have screens.
   - Security: I take my computer with me everywhere and have used the same password for everything since 7th Grade.

+> **Illustration:** Screenshare logging into a Digital Ocean server via SSH and updating a live website.

 ### Front and back

 - **Question:** Shakespeare has been commissioned to write two plays: one for the King of England and one for the King of Spain.
 He only has time to write one play.
 What can he do?